Incremental Learning of Sparse Attention Patterns in Transformers: Stage-wise Formation of Sparse Patterns

 \subsection{Ablation Studies}

-In order to isolate the essential components that drive the incremental learning behavior, we simplify the architecture by removing some components.
-First, we remove any components such as layer normalization and residual connections that are not present in the idealized construction in \Cref{sec:representation}.
-Then, we reduce the product \(K_k^\top Q_k\) to a single matrix \(A_k\) as there is a symmetry between \(K_k\) and \(Q_k\).
-All of these changes individually or combined do not alter the incremental learning behavior.
-We plot the learning behavior of this simplified model in \Cref{fig:main}.
+To identify the architectural components needed for incremental learning, we remove elements absent from the idealized construction in \Cref{sec:representation}, such as layer normalization and residual connections.
+We further reduce the product \(K_k^\top Q_k\) to a single matrix \(A_k\).
+Individually or in combination, these simplifications do not significantly alter the incremental dynamics; we plot the results in \Cref{fig:main}.

-We also perform ablation studies with this minimal architecture.
-We first vary the initialization scale of the attention matrices \(A_k\) and set value matrices to be zero.
-While initializing \(A_k\), we use uniform distribution over \([-u, u]\) where \(u\) is the initialization scale. \Cref{fig:ablations} (left) shows that the speed of incremental learning is affected by the initialization scale, with smaller scales resulting in slower learning.
+We perform ablation studies with this minimal architecture.
+We first vary the initialization scale of the attention matrices \(A_k\) and set value matrices to zero to isolate the attention dynamics.
+We initialize \(A_k\) from a uniform distribution on \([-u, u]\), where \(u\) is the initialization scale. \Cref{fig:ablations} (left) shows that the speed of incremental learning is affected by the initialization scale, with smaller scales resulting in slower learning.
 At the extreme \(u=0\), we observe that the model only learns a single pattern and does not progress further.
-This is because of the symmetry between the heads, which requires a small perturbation to break.
+The heads are exactly symmetric at \(u=0\), and breaking this symmetry requires a small perturbation.

-We also vary the multiplicative constant \(m\) that determines the structure in the data generation process. \Cref{fig:ablations} (right) shows that the number of steps diminish to two for \(m=1\), where there is no importance ordering.
-Qualitatively, this model first learns a single pattern and then the other two are learned simultaneously.
-For \(m=1.3\) and \(m=1.5\), we still observe three distinct stages, but the stages are intertwined for \(m=1.3\) and bumps are less pronounced.
+We also vary the multiplicative constant \(m\) that controls the importance hierarchy in the data generation process. \Cref{fig:ablations} (right) shows that the number of distinct stages decreases to two for \(m=1\), where there is no importance ordering.
+When \(m=1\), the model first learns one pattern and then acquires the remaining two simultaneously.
+For \(m=1.3\) and \(m=1.5\), three distinct stages emerge, though more intertwined for \(m=1.3\) with less pronounced bumps in the loss curve.
+Overall, larger importance gaps yield more clearly separated stages; when the gaps shrink, multiple patterns can be acquired at nearly the same time.

+Beyond initialization scale and the importance hierarchy, \Cref{app:additional_experiments} reports ablations over reversed orderings, overlapping intervals, non-uniform \(\alpha_i\), and additional heads.
+The competitive-to-cooperative dynamics appear across these variations, indicating that the staged behavior is not specific to the particular choices in our default setup.
+In less structured settings, such as overlapping intervals, there can be multiple sparse solutions, and the initialization and feature matrices can influence which solution is selected.